 Richard Godley, project manager, said: “We’re delighted to share this final chapter of the project with the community that made it possible.
 Thanks to National Lottery players, we’ve been able to capture the memories and stories relating to the growth of food brands that started and thrived in the city.
 This book is a celebration of their contribution and a record for future generations.”

-Copies of the book will be available to buy on the day for a £4.50 donation.
+Copies of the book are available for a £4.50 donation to Stannington Library.

 On 29 September 2024 we achieved 10 years of STAND (Stannington and District Library Group) taking responsibility for managing Stannington Library.
 Monday 29 September 2014 was the date on which our team of volunteers began delivering the service, which has continued ever since.